tjcrone/ddci/reports/ddci_report_2017.md

 Ingestion backlogs are an area of concern in terms of data availability for the scientific community.
 The committee recommends that data ingestion remain a top priority for the CI and Data Teams.
 The committee notes that although the M2M ingestion system appears to be promising, the MIOs are not currently using it, and may in fact not be authorized to use it.
 Also, it is not clear how a distributed ingestion model can work.
 The committee recommends that the CI and Data teams continue to focus on data ingestion using a centralized model with the understanding that the MIOs may not be involved in the near-term.

-*2.3 Data delivery manager*
+*2.3 Data Delivery Manager*

 It is the committee’s view that the separated organizational structure of the CI and Data team has led to roadblocks in terms of the effective and efficient dissemination of data to the scientific community, and in terms of the ability for the scientific community to provide input on decisions made by the administrators of the system.
-The committee believes that the two teams would benefit from the establishment of a data delivery manager with authority over the priorities of the OOI CI and Data Teams.
-The primary goal of the data delivery manager should be to deliver data to the scientific users in a way that works for those users, and to be responsive to the users’ needs and input, with the scientific users defined as the *customers* inside the OOI “business model”.
-With oversight over the CI and Data Teams, the data delivery manager can help reorient the focus to delivery of data to the scientific user in the most efficient and effective manner possible.
+The committee believes that the two teams would benefit from the establishment of an OOI Data Delivery Manager with authority over the priorities of the OOI CI and Data Teams.
+The primary goal of the Data Delivery Manager should be to deliver data to the scientific users in a way that works for those users, and to be responsive to the users’ needs and input, with the scientific users defined as the *customers* inside the OOI “business model”.
+With oversight over the CI and Data Teams, the Data Delivery Manager can help reorient the focus to delivery of data to the scientific user in the most efficient and effective manner possible.

 **3.0 Long-Term Recommendations (OOI 2.0)**

 The committee has several longer-term recommendations to facilitate data dissemination as OOI 1.0 transitions to OOI 2.0.
 These recommendations are:

-  1. Assess the future viability of uFrame
+  1. Assess the future viability of uFrame.
-  2. Place a primary focus on the scientific user base
+  2. Place a primary focus on the scientific user base.
-  3. Consider partnerships for providing remote compute capability for larger OOI datasets
+  3. Consider partnerships for providing remote compute capability for larger OOI datasets.
-  4. Maintain a data delivery manager in OOI 2.0
+  4. Maintain a Data Delivery Manager in OOI 2.0.

 *3.1 Assess the future viability of uFrame*